Black Rod’s Office

 The Human Resource Management Section delivers human resource management services for the department, including payroll services for senators and departmental staff.

-In consultation with the other parliamentary departments, support and information was provided in relation to legislative changes made to the Parliamentary Service Act 1999 and its subordinate legislation.
+In consultation with the other parliamentary departments, support and information was provided in relation to legislative changes made to the Parliamentary Service Act 1999 and its subordinate and related legislation.
+One such change was made as a result of the introduction of the Public Interest Disclosure Act 2013 and the development of associated procedures.
+Public Interest Disclosure training was arranged for all parliamentary departments and was delivered by the Commonwealth Ombudsman’s Office.

 During the year the Financial Management Section delivered the department’s financial management, accounting and budgeting services.
 It administered the department’s financial management information system, provided secretariat support to the Audit and Evaluation Committee, managed the internal audit contract and maintained the risk management framework and fraud control plan.